 September 12 2018 – Talya Cayce

 Having radiant skin mean soft, smooth and uniformly-toned skin, even for the often overlooked underarms.
 Age, hormones, genetics are the primary causes for the state of the underarm skin you are in.
-Heavy irritants and allergens on antiperspirants, and dull blades on razors further contribute to the realization that you can’t ever have picture-perfect underarms.
+Heavy irritants and allergens on antiperspirants, and dull blades on razors further contribute to the realisation that you can’t ever have picture-perfect underarms.
 The most prevalent armpit skin woes are bumps, darkening, and patchiness.
 Keep reading for skin care tips to achieve gorgeously smooth pits that will have you yearning for a chance to flaunt them off.

 Clean and Happy